-The appellate court reviewed precedent involving choice-of law issues in automobile accident lawsuits.
+The appellate court reviewed precedent involving choice-of-law issues in automobile accident lawsuits.
 In those cases, there had been a conflict of laws.
 Conversely, the court stated that here, there was no true conflict between relevant Louisiana and Mississippi laws relating to the interpretation of contracts and statutory provisions.

 Insurance policies are contracts, and the appellate court stated that they should not be interpreted unreasonably, or in a strained manner that enlarges or restricts their provisions.
 If there is not a conflict with public policy or statutory provisions, insurance companies are entitled to limit liability and impose and enforce conditions on the policy obligations assumed.

 Here, the insurance policy made clear that automatic termination of the insurance policy would occur under certain circumstances, specifically when the payment of the renewal premium was not made.
 The appellate court referred to the affidavit of an employee at the insurance company, who stated that they had sent a Renewal Notice to the defendant driver and that the premium had not been received after the Renewal Notice was sent.
-The court stated that the driver’s policy therefore terminated on January 10, 2014.
+The court stated that the driver’s policy, therefore, terminated on January 10, 2014.

 The plaintiff did not set forth evidence refuting Ms. Mason’s testimony.
-They argued that Mendakota did not provide notice 10 days before canceling the insurance policy.
+They argued that Mendakota did not provide notice ten days before canceling the insurance policy.
 They contended there was a question of fact as to whether the insurance company properly terminated their policy.

-The court rejected this argument, stating that Louisiana law provides that the 10 days of required notice of cancellation does not apply to the renewal of a policy.
+The court rejected this argument, stating that Louisiana law provides that the ten days of required notice of cancellation does not apply to the renewal of a policy.
 Renewal was taking place in the case at hand, and there was no evidence the policy had been disrupted or terminated before the date of January 10, 2014.

-The law regarding the renewal of an insurance policy makes clear that when an insurer clearly manifests a willingness to renew a policy, and the insured does not take advantage of the opportunity in the set time period, the policy lapses at the termination of the period.
+The law regarding the renewal of insurance policy makes clear that when an insurer manifests a willingness to renew a policy, and the insured does not take advantage of the opportunity in the set time period, the policy lapses at the termination of the period.
 The insurance company states its willingness to renew, and the insured has the option of continuing or terminating coverage.
 If the insured does not respond, the insurer is not obligated to renew the policy.

 Furthermore, the court stated, it is the insurance company’s burden to manifest a willingness to renew the policy to avoid automatic renewal.
 There is a prima facie burden upon the insurance company to prove it mailed a required renewal notice.
 This creates a presumption the insured received the notice, which can be rebutted by testimony showing the notice had not been delivered.

-In conclusion, the appellate court found that the insurer provided insurance coverage from July 10, 2013 to January 10, 2014, and it sent a notice of renewal, due either December 31, 2013 or January 10, 2014 (depending on the type of payment provided).
+In conclusion, the appellate court found that the insurer provided insurance coverage from July 10, 2013, to January 10, 2014, and it sent a notice of renewal due either December 31, 2013, or January 10, 2014 (depending on the type of payment provided).
 The insurance company had not received a renewal premium from the insured, and there was no evidence that she did not receive the notice of renewal.
 Her policy, therefore, had expired at the end of the policy period, January 10, 2014.

 The court stated that the insurance company was entitled to summary judgment as a matter of law, and they affirmed the trial court’s judgment in favor of the insurer.

 The automobile insurance lawyers at Lavis Law can handle insurance coverage disputes and claims of insurance bad faith.
-Our office provides a free consultation and can be reached by calling 866.558.9151.
+Our office provides free consultation and can be reached by calling 866.558.9151.